 I let out a pitiful yelp then called out, “Here doggies!”

 A few dogs looked at me, and maybe one showed up at my side, but, politely, Thomas basically told me my call was lame.
 And, I admit, my call was lame.
 It lacked enthusiasm and I didn’t give the dogs a reason to come to my feet or even within my sight.
+Commanding obedience from dogs is not an easy task, and many training techniques are very difficult for trainers to acquire.

 After a few minutes, I tried to restore my dignity and called out more enthusiastically and peppy and it worked!
 Four out of 15 dogs came to see what the commotion was about.